laujonat/purlieu.io/README.md

 # purlieu.io

-> Please note, Lyft developer API maintains a strict request limit.
+> Oops, something is broken with my Heroku deploy.
+Only a development version is available at this time.
+Please note, Lyft developer API maintains a strict request limit.
 If hexagonal projection is faulty, try refreshing the page or try again later.

 The real maximum price for a Lyft is $400.